nfdiop/ndeyefatoudiop.com/clrl79hdz00000akye0zmgm52.md

 ## Reason #7: You have some code that you want users to load conditionally

 Imagine this: you've got a hefty component, but not every user needs it.
 Think of exclusive features for premium users.
 Those who won't use these features don't have to load that code.
-Thankfully, some of these tools make it possible to load code dynamically, thanks to lazy-loading and code splitting.
+You can already do this with Vanilla JS but these tools make it handy thanks to lazy-loading and code splitting.

 ## Reason #8: You want to import non-JS assets inside your Javascript file

-Sadly, browsers won't let you import files like CSS files directly into your JavaScript.
+Sadly, browsers won't let you import some files directly into your JavaScript.
 Fortunately, these tools come to the rescue.
 They allow you to define how to load specific files using loaders.

 ## Reason #9: You want to use great tools (e.g., Typescript) without the hassle of having to configure it